T095T/T095T/README.md

 🔷 building from zero

-i enjoy building systems from scratch — designing the frontend, structuring the backend, modeling data, and deploying applications. i care more about shipping usable products and learning through iteration than chasing trends.
+I enjoy building systems from scratch , designing the frontend, structuring the backend, modeling data, and deploying applications.
+I work across the entire development lifecycle.
+From UI/UX to deployment to user feedback, I care less about technology debates and more about delivering results that people love using.

 ---